machanism-org/machai/ghostwriter/src/site/markdown/functional-tools.md

 Lists the built-in Act templates packaged with Ghostwriter.

 **Description**
-Use this tool when you want a quick overview of the built-in Acts that ship with Ghostwriter.
-It scans the bundled Act resources, reads each Act description, and returns a readable list of available templates.
+Use this tool when you need a quick overview of the built-in Acts that ship with Ghostwriter.
+It scans packaged Act resources and returns a readable list of Act names together with their descriptions.

 **Features**
 - Discovers built-in Acts packaged with the application.
-- Loads the description for each discovered Act.
+- Reads each Act description before returning the list.
-- Returns a readable list instead of raw TOML files.
+- Returns a user-friendly summary instead of raw TOML source.
-- Useful when selecting an Act to inspect next.
+- Helpful when choosing the next Act to inspect.

 **Input parameters**
 This tool does not take any input parameters.